upday/upday.github.io/_posts/blog/2017-08-014-upday_architecture.md

 date: 2017-08-14T10:55:55+2
 ---

-I have always wanted to write about our journey through the world of backend architecture and how it affected myself and our team setup.
+I have always wanted to write about our journey through the world of backend architectures.
+I guess you as developer have been facing problems related with this topic in your team and projects and are aware of lot of magical and trendy solutions, but sometimes those do not fit so well to your current situation.

-An interpretation of [*Mel Conway's Law*](https://en.wikipedia.org/wiki/Conway%27s_law) could be:
+This topic has not been -and it is not yet- an easy one for us neither, but after facing many problems we are finding ourselves in this architecture world.
+Therefore I would like to share a bit of our experiences and learnings from it in upday.

+### Conway's Law's reversion

+In conferences I have attended I have heard references to what could be interpreted from [*Mel Conway's Law*](https://en.wikipedia.org/wiki/Conway%27s_law):

 >A backend architecture is a reflection of the team setup.

-I have to admit he is not wrong.
-Actually he is mainly right.
-However, in my experience **with time it may become the other way around:**
+and in my opinion I agree totally with it but not only that, **with time it may become the other way around:**

->Whereby the architecture shapes the teams instead of the teams shaping the architecture.
+>the architecture can end up shaping the teams instead of the teams shaping the architecture.

-Let me explain how I came to this conclusion.
+Let me dig a bit more in when we started to face this turn around and how we escaped from that:

 ### Our firsts architectural steps